OHIO-ECT/Lab-Notebook-Cheat-Sheet/README.md

 # ECT/ITS Lab Notebook Cheatsheet

+### ECT/ITS IP Networking Convention
+The last usable IP in a network is the gateway.

 ### VyOS Config

 ##### VyOS 1.3.1 User Guide - https://docs.vyos.io/en/equuleus - it is really good and not too long.